-- To individual S & R members and to the group as a whole. - To the sponsoring authority or committee, warden or club organiser sanctioning the S & R. Also to the general public, to environmental interests, to local residents or farmers, and to other mountain bikers.
+- To parents, to individual group members and to the group as a whole. - To the sponsoring authority or committee and to the head teacher, warden or club organiser sanctioning the Ride.
+Also to the general public, to environmental interests, to local residents or farmers, and to other mountain bikers.